Get free quotes from up to 5 payroll solution suppliers!

 Next, based on the differences between the two payroll frequencies, we recommend that if you have more hourly employees you go with bi-weekly payroll, and if you have more salary employees you choose semi-monthly payroll.

 Finally, consider popularity.
-By far, biweekly payroll is the most popular option.
-According to the Bureau of Labor Statistics, 36.5 percent of employees are paid biweekly.
-Meanwhile, 19.8 percent of employees get paid semi-monthly.
+By far, bi-weekly payroll is the most popular option.
+According to the Bureau of Labor Statistics, 43% of employees are paid bi-weekly.
+Meanwhile, 27% receive their pay weekly, 19.8% semi-monthly, and 10% monthly.

-Now that you’ve determined which payroll frequency is right for you, it’s time to compare service options.
-Payroll is one of the most important aspects of running your business, yet shopping for payroll services can be confusing.
+Now that you’ve determined which payroll frequency is right for you, it’s time to compare payroll solution options.
+Payroll is one of the most important aspects of running your business, yet shopping for payroll services and software can be confusing.

 At 360Connect, we connect you with up to 5 FREE price quotes from pre-qualified suppliers.